 The proposed launch, reception, and maintenance shafts sizes of 115-foot and 70-foot ID would be based on a proposed 36-foot-ID shaft with an associated TBM of 40 feet of length and diameter.
-This size would change for different sizes of tunnel, as defined in Table 1.
 Shaft sizes would also meet the requirements for surge control and may increase at inlet and outlet structures where other hydraulic considerations dictate.